dfordivam/distrib-task/README.md

   $ stack build

   # Run nodes which will communicate with each other
-  # By default the Hierarchical Ring configuration is chosen
+  # By default the Safe Ring implementation is chosen
   $ stack exec node -- --host "127.0.0.1" --port "12340"
   $ stack exec node -- --host "127.0.0.1" --port "12341"
   $ stack exec node -- --host "127.0.0.1" --port "12342"